alice-biometrics/petisco-fastapi-example/README.md

 * Implement other TaskRepository using SQL, Redis, Elastic or whatever you like.
 * Implement other TaskLabeler using a simple NPL model.
+* Implement more complex TaskLabeler with several labelers and publish additional events
+* Subscribe to events and perform model modifications

 Add your implementation to [dependencies.py](app/petisco/dependencies.py) and start playing with the project.